Thursday, March 2, 2023

 Extras:

-Other extras include six replica Lobby Cards, reversible cover art, a double-sided foldout poster, and a 88-page perfect bound book with an essay titled Eastern Heroes written by Tim Murray, an essay titled Jackie Chan, A Trademark Designed to Succeed written by Thorsten Boose, Pixelated Punch: The Early Video Game Years of Jackie Chan written by Audi Sorlie, an Interview with Thorsten Nickel by Audi Sorlie, and information about the transfer.
+Other extras include six replica lobby cards, reversible cover art, a double-sided foldout poster, and aa 88-page perfect-bound book with an essay titled Eastern Heroes written by Tim Murray, an essay titled Jackie Chan, A Trademark Designed to Succeed written by Thorsten Boose, Pixelated Punch: The Early Video Game Years of Jackie Chan written by Audi Sorlie, an interview with Thorsten Nickel by Audi Sorlie, and information about the transfer.

 Summary: